iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.goodsam.responder 5 reviews"/>
 </p>

+> Great idea the only problem k have at the moment is there's no buttons when I'm running a simulation<br> :date: __2021-05-20 20:18:20__

 > Easy to use<br> :date: __2021-05-11 09:28:33__

 > I recieved a alert and was 1st on the scene to help out someone in the community.
 Everybody needs this app.<br> :date: __2021-05-07 15:02:12__